outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - identify causes answering the question of 'why is something easier to solve than another format' & apply them to make a problem easier to solve (optimize solutions)
+    - identify causes answering the question of 'why is one problem format easier to solve than another format' & apply them to make a problem easier to solve (optimize solutions)
       - example:
         - 'breaking a problem into sub-problems' makes a problem easier to solve bc of the cause that 'separates variables causing the problem and they are easier to solve in isolation'
         - apply this cause to generate other solution optimizations:
           - apply this cause to the 'connect problem & solution' solution automation workflow to generate a new workflow or implement (specify) a workflow:
             - isolate the variables of connection & connect them separately

+    - generate inputs to causes of simplifying problems
+      - example:
+        - 'adjacent structures for one problem format are more interactive than those of another format' (adjacent functions interact in a way that fulfills one problem-solution format connection better than another problem-solution format connection)
+          - this is another cause of why a problem is easier to solve in a particular format
+        - this cause has inputs/requirements:
+          - there must be adjacent structures
+          - the adjacent structures in one format must be interactive
+          - their interactions must enable connection of the problem/solution in that format
+        - derive & generate the inputs to problem-simplifying solution success causes:
+          - determine the requirements of a problem-simplifying cause
+          - generate & apply those requireemnts
+        - example:
+          - identify that in order to find & apply adjacent interactive structures, they must exist
+          - in order for these to exist, in some cases the program will need to generate them
+          - in some cases, this will involve converting between formats, and the problem can be simplifed to 'converting to a format where adjacent interactive structures already exist'
+          - this amounts to 'applying an interface', which this insight path has derived as the solution

     - identify structures with input/output structures like sequences that can be used to connect problems/solutions for a generated set of problem/solution formats
       - example: